 The graph below indicates the state and national index change from 12 months prior.
-The Massachusetts monthly trend follows the nation's but it outperformed the nation from May 2009 to November 2012 except for two months from December 2011 to January 2012.
+The Massachusetts monthly trend generally follows the nation's but it outperformed or matched the nation from May 2009 to February 2013.
 The bottom table compares the Massachusetts' index to its New England neighbors and the U.S.